 - What is Patient Information Record System utilized in the hospital?

 - How does this facility feel about continuing education?

-- How does the hospital review patient care procedures?
+- How do the hospital review patient care procedures?

 Send a Polite, Thoughtful Reminder about Your Application

 After a week or two of waiting for your result, do not hesitate to send them a word of appreciation for the opportunity they have given you and follow up on your status as to whether you are hired or not.
 Making a phone call or sending a “Thank you” note will do.

 Need to see more examples to better understand how to write a medical nurse resume?
 Here are more resume samples for different job positions that you can use as inspiration.

 - Anesthesiologist resume

 - Certified nursing assistant resume (CNA)